 Among the different sampling dates and sites, total culturable populations ranged from 105 to 5 107 bacteria L-1 (Supp.
 Tab.
 1).
-Although there was an overall positive trend in the correlation between the densities of total culturable bacterial populations and those of Psy or SRP, the statistical significance (at the 5% level) of the correlation depended on the geographic situation according to the three basins of the catchment (delimited in Fig. 1).
+Although there was an overall positive trend in the correlation between the densities of total culturable bacterial populations and those of Psy or SRP, the statistical significance (at the 5% level) of the correlation depended on the geographic location according to the three basins of the catchment (delimited in Fig. 1).
 In the upper, northernmost basin, densities of Psy and SRP were each significantly correlated with total population densities (R = 0.275 and 0.222 for Psy and SRP respectively; p = 0.009 and 0.038, respectively).
 In the southernmost, lower basin the population densities of neither bacterial group were significantly correlated with total population density (R = 0.187 and 0.052 for Psy and SRP respectively; p = 0.304 and 0.779, respectively).
 The middle basin differentiated Psy from SRP where total population densities were significantly correlated with Psy densities (R = 0.340, p = 0.018) but not with SRP densities (R = 0.245, p = 0.094).
 These results suggest that the factors that influence the densities of Psy and SRP populations are likely to be somewhat different from each other and not completely correlated with the factors influencing the abundance of total culturable bacteria.

 Among variables describing the physical-chemical conditions of river water, temperature has the greatest predictive power for population sizes of Psy and SRP with inverse effects on these two species complexes.

 Seven variables describing the physical-chemical characteristics of the water at each sampling time and according to the geographical context of the site (altitude, longitude and latitude) were measured.
 Temperature, conductivity and dissolved organic carbon (DOC) concentration were measured in 2016 and 2017 and, in addition, concentrations of PO43-, NH4+, NO2- and NO3- were determined in 2017.
 The ranges of values for these variables are presented in Fig. 2 and are indicative of an alpine catchment with increasing influence of human activities and agriculture as altitude decreases.
-Variables for water conditions assessed in 2017 had varying degrees of inter-correlations (Tab.
-2).
-Therefore, to assess the influence of the ensemble of the physical-chemical properties on bacterial population size, we used Principle Component Analysis (PCA) to construct composite factors that accounted for the importance of each of the seven individual physical-chemical variables determined in 2017 for the overall variability of water conditions (Tab.
+There were few correlations among variables for water conditions (Tab.
+2, for the ensemble of water variables assessed in 2017).
+Therefore, we could not eliminate any variables with obvious redundancy to simplify the analysis of their contribution to bacterial population size.
+Nevertheless, to assess the influence of the ensemble of the physical-chemical properties on bacterial population size, we used Principle Component Analysis (PCA) to construct composite factors that accounted for the importance of each of the seven individual physical-chemical variables determined in 2017 for the overall variability of water conditions (Tab.
 3).